Skip to main content

 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

 A team of librarians and a vast array of resources are available to you.
 If you need help, please contact one of the librarians for your area:

-Web of Science: Interdiscplinary science articles.
+Interdiscplinary science and social science articles.
 Contains cited references.

 Links to More Resources

 The list of global health links from Perkins Library offers a thorough list of resources to help your academic and research work in global health and is linked as a tab from this guide.
 It is an excellent starting point for those beginning research in global health.

 EndNote software is available at no additional cost via a site license.
 Mac and PC versions are available.
 You need your NetID to download software.

 Medical Center Library Hours